Home » Kevin Vitali Massachusetts REALTORS-Real Estate Blog » Strategic defualts » Is Rent to Own A Good Way to Purchase a Home?

 The Advantages Of Renting A Home With An Option To Buy

-• Test Drive The Home: Buying a home through a rent to own contract allows you to test drive a home.
-Not only do you have time to see if the home is a good fit, but you also get a chance to find out if the neighborhood and the surrounding are right for your family.
-This can be a good option for relo’s who know nothing about the area.
+- Test Drive The Home – Buying a home through a rent to own contract allows you to test drive a home.
+Not only do you have time to see if the home is a good fit, but you also get a chance to find out if the neighborhood and the surrounding area are right for your family.

-• Move less: A home that is rent to own is great for a buyer who is committed to purchasing and wants to set roots in a community.
-The rental period in a rent to own contract allows a buyer the time to pull the purchase together.
+- Move less – A home that is rent to own is great for a buyer who is committed to purchasing and wants to set roots in a community.

 The Disadvantages Of Renting A Home With An Option To Buy

-• Your Option Premium Is Wasted.
-Yep, if you decide not to close or can’t close your option fee is non-refundable.
-Your landlord received market rent and then some.
+- Your Option Premium Is Wasted – If you decide not to close or can’t close your option fee is non-refundable.

 The Devil Is In The Details Of The Rent To Own Contract